MicrosoftDocs/fabric-docs/docs/real-time-intelligence/event-streams/add-manage-eventstream-destinations-enhanced.md

 ---
 title: Add and manage eventstream destinations (preview)
-description: Learn how to add and manage an event destination in an eventstream that has enhanced capabilities enabled. ms.reviewer: spelluru ms.author: xujiang1
+description: Learn how to add and manage an event destination in an eventstream with enhanced capabilities. ms.reviewer: spelluru ms.author: xujiang1
 author: xujxu